General Visual & Performing Arts

 Amount of Education Required for Careers Related to General Visual & Performing Arts

-Some careers associated with visual arts require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with visual arts may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|